 The heads of performance audit in all Australian States and Territories meet twice a year to share ideas on performance audit topics, methodologies and better practice.
 Through these meetings, and subsequent liaison between audit teams in the different jurisdictions, we have helped other offices develop new audits on topics that have proved useful to them.
 In turn, our performance audit program has benefited from topics successfully delivered elsewhere.

-We also hold events for Audit and Risk Committee Chairs who play an important role in the governance of the entities we audit.
-This year we hosted meetings of the ARC Chairs of State, local government and university sectors.
-At these meetings we shared insights from our audits, and ARC Chairs shared knowledge with, and learnt from, each other.
+We also hold events for Audit and Risk Committee (ARC) Chairs who play an important role in the governance of the entities we audit.
+This year we hosted meetings of the ARC Chairs of the local government and university sectors.

 Feedback from participants on these events was extremely positive.

 International knowledge sharing